Hair texture can change from straight to curly, smooth to frizzy, wiry to fine, and vice versa for all.

 Hormones, Genes and Hair Texture

 Scientists know that hair texture is influenced by genes, but after that, things get a little murky.
-They say that genes can turn on and turn off for lots of different reasons–one of them being hormones.
+They say that genes can turn on and off for many different reasons, one of them being hormones.
 That said, you can have curly hair during childhood and wavy during adolescence and straight, frizzy hair as an adult.

 Author’s Tip: Some people have one texture of hair as a child, another during adolescence and another as an adult.